EnyaAkhtar/Masterthesis/README.md

 ## Standard to subject space

 This folder contains the steps that were taken to convert a standard template or atlas to subject space.
-This was needed for calculation of the neural caudality index and corticospinal lesions.
+This was needed for calculation of the neuraxis caudality index and corticospinal lesions.

 - **get_transformations.py:**
 Initial transformation matrices were obtained for all patients by registering a standard brain template to the patient's T1-weighted MRI volumes using FSL's FLIRT.